Aleksandre2221/Aleksandre2221/README.md

 ###### I'm Alex, 23 years old, and a self-taught Data Analyst.
 I love learning by doing, and I’ve built a few projects that showcase my skills and passion for data.

 #### Here are a few things that define me:
-• ✅ **Discipline & Consistency:** I keep a steady learning and problem-solving streak, which you can see here on GitHub or my on <a href="https://leetcode.com/u/1PdeKXvscm/">LeetCode profile</a>.
+• ✅ **Discipline & Consistency:** I keep a steady learning and problem-solving streak, which you can see here on GitHub or my on <a href="https://leetcode.com/u/1PdeKXvscm/">LeetCode</a> profile.
 • 🛠️ **Skills:** I have hands-on experience with Python, SQL, Excel, and data visualization tools.
 Check out my portfolio projects to see them in action.
 • 🔥 **Passion:** I enjoy analyzing data and building projects that solve real problems.
 My GitHub profile reflects this dedication.